FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 title: Ogura Hyakunin Isshu
 description: One Hundred Poets
 published: true
-date: 2022-10-26T03:57:08.811Z
+date: 2022-10-26T03:58:56.661Z
 tags: uta-garuta, draft
 editor: markdown
 dateCreated: 2022-04-28T13:36:45.173Z
 ---

 Hyakunin Isshu (百人一首,'hundred people, one poem each') is a classical Japanese anthology of one hundred Japanese poems (和歌 - *waka*) by one hundred poets.
-Hyakunin isshu can be translated to "one hundred people, one poem [each]"

 The most famous and standard version was compiled by Fujiwara no Teika (1162–1241) while he lived in the Ogura district of Kyoto.
 It is therefore also known as **Ogura Hyakunin Isshu (小倉百人一首)**.